 A cervical screening looks for high-risk types of HPV in the sample of cells taken from your cervix.
 If these high-risk types are found, you may need to go back for another test called a colposcopy.

 If no high-risk types of HPV are found, you won’t need to do anything else.
 Just make sure you attend your next screening in three to five years.

 Can I get the cervical cancer vaccine?

 The cervical cancer vaccine is a vaccine for HPV.
 It’s given to girls (and boys) aged 12 and 13 when they’re in school, as part of the routine NHS vaccination programme.

 Other people who can have the HPV vaccine for free include:

-- Men and women aged 25 or under who were eligible for the school vaccine but missed the opportunity
+- Men and women aged 25 or under who were eligible for the vaccine and went to a UK school but missed the opportunity

 - Men who have sex with other men

 The HPV vaccine is given to men as well as women because it helps to prevent health issues like cancer of the anus, penis and throat, and genital warts.

 If you’re not eligible for a free vaccine on the NHS, you can get yours privately through a service like Online Doctor.
 Our HPV vaccine is Gardasil 9.
 It’s given as three injections over the space of four to 12 months.
 You can order yours through our online HPV clinic and go into your nearest LloydsPharmacy to receive your injections.